Gonzalo Colsa

-Gonzalo Colsa Albendea (born 2 April 1979) is a Spanish retired footballer who usually played as a central midfielder.
+Gonzalo Colsa Albendea (born 2 April 1979) is a Spanish former professional footballer who played mainly as a central midfielder.

 He amassed La Liga totals of 340 matches and 29 goals over 14 seasons, representing in the competition Racing de Santander (two spells), Atlético Madrid, Valladolid and Mallorca.

 Club career

-A product of Racing de Santander's youth academy, Colsa was born in Santander, and he appeared sporadically with the first team (with an unassuming Segunda División stint with CD Logroñés in between) during his first four seasons, although he scored three goals in 19 games in 2000–01, with the Cantabrians being relegated from La Liga.
+A product of Racing de Santander's youth academy, Colsa was born in Santander, and he appeared sporadically with the first team (with an unassuming Segunda División stint with CD Logroñés in between) during his first four seasons, although he scored three goals in 19 games in 2000–01 as the Cantabrians were relegated from La Liga.

-After representing Atlético Madrid, Real Valladolid and RCD Mallorca, Colsa returned to Santander for 2006–07 campaign, as an undisputed starter and one of the team's captains.
-In the second season in his second spell he played all the matches as Racing achieved a first-ever qualification to the UEFA Cup, and netted two times.
+After representing Atlético Madrid, Real Valladolid and RCD Mallorca, Colsa returned to Santander for the 2006–07 campaign, as an undisputed starter and one of the team's captains.
+In the second season in his second spell he played all the matches as Racing achieved a first-ever qualification for the UEFA Cup, and netted two times.

-Colsa retired in June 2013 at the age of 34, after featuring rarely for second-tier side CD Mirandés.
-Starting in March 2015 he went on to work as an assistant coach under former Racing teammate Pedro Munitis, at that club and SD Ponferradina.
+Colsa retired in June 2013 at the age of 34, having featured rarely for second-tier side CD Mirandés.
+Starting in March 2015, he went on to work as an assistant coach under former Racing teammate Pedro Munitis, at that club and SD Ponferradina.